 Sample tax calculation

-This calculation assumes a married taxpayer resident in Greece with two children whose three-year assignment begins 1 January 2011 and ends 31 December 2013.
+This calculation assumes a married taxpayer coming to Greece with two children whose three-year assignment begins 1 January 2014 and ends 31 December 2016.
 The taxpayer’s base salary is USD100,000 and the calculation covers three years.

 |Moving expense reimbursement

 Exchange rate used for calculation: USD1.00 = EUR 0.73 (02.01.2014)